-Authorities ID couple allegedly killed by sheriff’s deputy
+Authorities ID couple allegedly killed by California sheriff’s deputy

 Benison Tran, 57, and his wife, Maria Tran, 42, were fatally shot inside their Dublin home Wednesday.
 Four other relatives who were in the home, including their child, were unharmed, Lt.
 Ray Kelly, a spokesperson with the Alameda County Sheriff’s Office, said.

-A relative of the Trans who witnessed the slayings called police and identified Devin Williams Jr., a deputy with the Alameda County Sheriff’s Office, as the gunman, Kelly said.
+A relative of the Trans who witnessed the killings called police and identified Devin Williams Jr., a deputy with the Alameda County Sheriff’s Office, as the gunman, Kelly said.

-Williams, 24, turned himself in to law enforcement hours after he was accused in the fatal slayings.
+Williams, 24, turned himself in to law enforcement hours after he was accused.
 Williams is scheduled to be arraigned in the killings on Friday.
 It was not immediately known if he has retained an attorney who can speak on his behalf.

 Maria Tran was a nurse who helped financially support her extended family after they immigrated from Vietnam in 2004, Diem Thuy Le, Maria Tran’s cousin, told the San Francisco Chronicle.